Lloyd Raffetto: Mother Lode Bank

 In February 1952, Raffetto was one of several applicants for FDIC membership.
 In 1953, Raffetto became one of the organizers and long time directors of the Mother Lode Bank (1953-1975), headquartered at 447 Main Street, Placerville.
-California state sentor Swift Berry served as its first president from 1953 to 1962.
+California state senator Swift Berry served as its first president from 1953 to 1962.
 In 1963, Raffetto was elected president.
 In 1957, the bank applied to open a branch in Grass Valley, California.
 The bank continued to expand into the 1970s.
 On September 19, 1970, it opened another branch in Roseville, California with a ceremony attended by Roseville Mayor Baron Reed, bank branch manager Jerry Zak, assistant branch manager Robert Easter, local employees, and Raffetto.
 The bank's name appeared often in the local Mountain Democrat newspaper, either for dividend announcements, its business condition, employee news, or sponsorship.
 The bank became inactive on June 29, 1975, as part of its sale to Security Pacific National Bank (after further acquisitions most recently belonging to FIA Card Services as of 2014).